painooo/CTF-solutions/plan.md

     - Notes
     - Scripts
 1. Seperate challenges by CTF
-    - In of each challenge should be a link to the solution
+    - In of each challenge should be a link to the script
     - Challenges/
         - CTFA/
             - ChallengeA/
                 - script.py -> ../../../Scripts/ChallengeA.py
-                - solution.md -> ../../../Solutions/A.md
+                - solution.md -> solution.md
             - ChallengeB/
         - CTFB/
         - ChallengeA/
-2. Centralize all solutions, notes, and scripts
+2. Centralize all notes and scripts
     - If a note or solution has a script it should link to it
     - Being that certain solutions may be similar to certain notes it'll be a first-come-first-serve & is-late-is-linked situation
         - Generally, a solution comes from challenges and notes come from resources
-    - Solutions/
-        - Format: `Problem/Question \n Research, Notes, Solution`
-        - A.md
-        - B.md
-        - C.md
     - Notes/
         - Format: `Concept \n Information`
         - conceptA.md